 By looking at the sleeves of the kimono you could deduce the age and marital status of a woman.
 For example young unmarried women would wear kimonos with loose flowing sleeves which are very long as to touch the floor.
 But married women wore kimonos with short sleeves

 By looking at the crest embroidered on the kimono one could tell the wearer’s family name

-If you are a young woman you will wear a long-sleeved kimono in very colourful fabric / or with bright designs.
+If you are a young woman you will wear a long-sleeved kimono in very colorful fabric / or with bright designs.
 If you are a married woman you will wear a short sleeved kimono.
-The colours of this kimono will be more subdued than for the unmarried girls.
+The colors of this kimono will be more subdued than for the unmarried girls.
 If you are a bride you will wear a white kimono

 The kimonos worn by the samurai consisted of three parts: the kimono, then a sleeveless garment known as a kamishimo worn over the kimono and a hakama, a trouser-like split skirt